Dashboards

 - Pending - shows the number of identities that are pending calculation.

-- With errors - shows the number of calculated identities with errors.
+- Failed - shows the number of calculated identities that failed.

 - With warnings - shows the number of calculated identities with warnings.